More Reasons for Saying

 ‘No’ to Vapes and to Vaping (Regardless If You Vape or Not)

 There is no doubt that vaping has become a worldwide epidemic.
-Regardless if you vape or not, and even if you live in a clean area with no littered sidewalks pointing out a stranger’s vice, you’ll still be reminded of the vape addiction when you spend 10 minutes in any crowd — next to a bar, a train stop, a high school — literally anywhere.
-Unfortunately, primary schools make the cut since in the UK there have already been cases of children aged nine or under rushed to the hospital due to vaping!
+Regardless if you vape or not, and even if you live in a clean area with no litter hinting at some stranger’s vice, you’ll still be reminded of the vape addiction when you spend ten minutes in any crowd — next to a bar, a train stop, a high school, or literally anywhere.
+Unfortunately, primary schools make the cut since children aged nine or younger have already been rushed to hospital in the UK due to vaping.

-Horrendous, yet understandable!
+Horrendous, yet sadly predictable!
 Kids growing up with parents who smoke tend to experiment with cigarettes — and smoke stinks!
 Meanwhile, vapes often smell like unicorn farts; so, can you blame those kiddos for trying them?
-If you ask me, they stand no chance; the-cotton-candy-bubble-gum-mango-ice-watermelon-temptation is too strong!
+If you ask me, they stand no chance — the-cotton-candy-bubble-gum-mango-ice-watermelon-temptation is too strong!
 ‘Amirite’ or wrong?

-Unfortunately, I am right; please watch the next video to the end.
-At the time it was created, 17 million disposable vapes were sold per month only in the U.S.A.
+As it turns out, I am right.
+Please watch the video below all the way through.
+At the time it was created, 17 million disposable vapes were sold each month in the U.S.A. alone.

-So, rats multiply exponentially and the vapes usage seems to grow, too, in an aggressive manner… unless you and you and you … stop!
-You’re in the perfect spot then, because this book was written to help you!
+Rats multiply exponentially and vapes usage seems to grow, too, in an aggressive manner… unless you (and you…and you) … stop!
+You’re in the perfect spot then, because this book was written to help!

-Since you are reading this, it means that you are already looking for support or guidance for yourself or a loved one, and you know that vapes are not good for our bodies (not exactly Amor 365)!
+Since you are reading this, it means that you’re already seeking support or guidance for yourself or a loved one, and you know that vapes are not good for our bodies (not exactly Amor 365)!
 That’s-A-Great-Start-For-Quitting; more about it in a minute!

-Before that, let’s return to the first paragraph and expand the setting described, from bars and buildings to forests and beaches, much like in the video from above.
+Before we continue, let’s return to the first paragraph and expand the setting described, from bars and buildings to forests and beaches, much like in the video from above.

-Did you know that after the 4th of July Weekend ’23 at Lake Tahoe, California, almost four tones of fresh celebratory trash were left behind, and that vapes made it ‘on the list’?
-Indeed, out of over 6000 pounds of litter collected by volunteers, 5 items stood out — beer cans, towels, shoes, socks, and vape pens!
+Did you know that after the 4th of July Weekend ’23 at Lake Tahoe, California, almost four tons of fresh celebratory trash were left behind, and that vapes made it ‘on the list’?
+Indeed, out of all the litter collected by volunteers, five items stood out — beer cans, towels, shoes, socks, and vape pens!
 You gotta love them (not!)

-Now, let’s resent vapes some more!
+Now, let’s criticize vapes some more!
 Also in the first paragraph of this essay, you find out about the young children who vaped counterfeit merchandise!
 That is evil!
-However, today, anyone having their hands on a $ 50,000 credit line could create their own brand of vapes in a week; so hating on big corporations got old!
+However, today, anyone having their hands on a $ 50.000 credit line could create their own brand of vapes in a week.
+So focusing solely on big corporations got old!
 When it comes to the vaping industry, watch your back; your wacko uncle, or even a youngster with little understanding of health and life could quickly release on the market their brand of vapes in a matter of days (given that they inherited funds from a relative, or perhaps they made money on the Internet).

 Quiz time!